vega/altair/doc/user_guide/interactions.rst

 Inline Expressions in Titles
 ----------------------------

-It is possible to directly access the current value of a parameter and use it explicitly in a chart spec.
-Here we extend the code from the previous example by updating the chart title to show the current value of the parameter:
+An inline expression can be used to update the chart title to show the current value of the parameter.
+Here, we extend the code from the previous example by using an f-string inside an inline expression.
+The additional quotations and plus signs are needed for the parameter value to be interpreted correctly.

 .. altair-plot::